praveenpuglia/praveenpuglia.github.io/src/posts/animating-css-snake-art.md

 ---
 layout: post
-title: Animating CSS Snake Art
+title: A Snake in CSS
 date: 2017-05-18
+tags: [css, animation]
 ---

 If you think the article has a terrible title, you are right.
 Moving on...